 There are several causes of kidney pain, including:

 • Kidney infection (pyelonephritis): When bacteria from the bladder infect the kidneys, it is called a kidney infection.
 A kidney infection is more common among people with diabetes or a blocked urinary tract.
 Chronic cases often result in repeated infections, and chronic kidney damage as urine flows backward from the bladder to the kidneys due to a problem in the urinary tract.
+This condition is known as vesicoureteral reflux (VUR), where urine reverses its normal path and moves from the bladder back up toward the ureters or kidneys.
+Over time, this backward flow can cause persistent infections and gradually damage kidney tissue, making it crucial to address VUR early to prevent long-term complications.

 • Kidney stones: A stabbing pain that is intense and sudden, could be a kidney stone.
 A ureter is a tube that connects your kidney and bladder.
 Over time, deposits can accumulate, causing them to block.
 Your back or side will hurt if that happens.
 The pain may spread to your groin as well.
 Peeing out the stone may cause you to experience waves of pain.